eshasharma/x9115222/hw/code/9/README.md

 ####DTLZ5 -First era and Final era

 Below is the plot for DTLZ5 for the different number of objectives and decisions.
 We can see that GA works terribly to optimise
-DLTZ 5 with 6,8 objectives and 10,20 decisions since the value for hypervolume is less than 1 in almost touching 0 in both the plots.
-The performance is the worst for 10,20 decisions and 8 objectives.
+DLTZ 5 with 4,6,8 objectives and 10,20,40 decisions since the value for hypervolume is less than 1 in almost touching 0 in both the plots.
+The performance is the worst for 10,20,40 decisions and 8 objectives.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/9/ScreenShots/DTLZ5.jpg)

 ####DTLZ7 -First era and Final era

-Below is the plot for DTLZ5 for the different number of objectives and decisions.
-We can see that GA works terribly to optimise
+Below is the plot for DTLZ7 for the different number of objectives and decisions.
+We can see that GA works very well to optimise
-DLTZ 5 with 6,8 objectives and 10,20 decisions since the value for hypervolume is less than 1 in almost touching 0 in both the plots.
-The performance is the worst for 10,20 decisions and 8 objectives.
+DLTZ 7 with 4,6,8 objectives and 10,20,40 decisions since the value for hypervolume is almost 5 for all the values.
+The performance is the best for 6 and 8 objectives.

 ![alt tag](https://github.com/bhanuanand28/x9115222/blob/master/hw/code/9/ScreenShots/DTLZ7.jpg)

-It can be observed from the graphs that GA works best on and the worst on as the Hypervolume
+It can be observed from the graphs that GA works best on DTLZ7 with 6,8 objectives and 10,20,40 decisions .
+We can hence use this to optimise these models .

 ###Conclusions
-GA optimizes better and performs terribly on
+GA works best on DTLZ7 with 6,8 objectives and 10,20,40 decisions .
+GA works worst on DTLZ5 with 20 decisions and DTLZ1 with 6,8 decisions.

 ###Threats to Validity
 1. We ran the code only for 20 iterations .
 Running the code for a larger number of iterations may produce better statitics.